What are the Benefits of Using Up-Cycled Cork and Old Tyres in Footwear?

-5 reasons why cork and old tyres are great for your shoes (and the planet)
+5 reasons why old tyres and cork are great for your footwear (and the planet)

 - They are eco-friendly

 In case we did not make it clear right at the beginning, here’s a reiteration.
 Upcycling saves tonnes of waste materials from ending up in landfills; and this is workable waste that can potentially add value to our lives.
 With so many tyres being carelessly discarded and even burnt, this method gives the material a new lease of life, thereby reducing waste.
 Cork is a naturally occurring material derived from the cork oak tree; it’s renewable, chemical-free and non-polluting.
 Together these materials make a strong case for eco-friendly footwear.

 Veganism is good for the planet and it’s a lifestyle choice limited not just to food; it also extends to everyday fashion right down to the shoes you’re wearing.
 Conventional footwear is primarily made of leather, and the downsides of this include polluted water bodies.

 On the other hand, using cork and old tyres not only rules out instances of animal cruelty and pollutants, but they also turn your regular sandals into sustainable vegan shoes.
 And that’s no mean feat!

 Cork, for instance, has a high friction coefficient, which in simpler terms means it is more resistant to friction and is less susceptible to wear and tear, as compared to leather.